 A total of 121 credits are required to graduate, distributed as follows:

-- LAC Requirements (34 cr)
+- Liberal Arts Curriculum (LAC) B Requirements (34 cr)

-- Program and other requirements (87 cr)
+- Program and School requirements (87 cr)

 Note that the requirements of the first three years are the same as those of the B.S. in Nutrition.

 Year Four (27 credits)